 ○ Important to Note: This is not dissimilar to various types of occult groups who meet together for the purposes of practicing and strengthening their abilities.

 c.
-Although not as common, there are also charismatic schools purportedly set up in the supernatural.
-They claim these spirit schools are set up in the spirit realms by “angels,” and sometimes at the request of a “deliverance minister,” that people (their soul or spirit parts) attend “in the spirit.”
+Although perhaps not as common (yet), there are also charismatic schools set up in the supernatural.
+They claim these spirit schools are set up in the spirit realms by “angels,” and sometimes at the request of a “deliverance minister,” that people (or their soul or spirit parts) attend “in the spirit.”

-○ Important to Note: Those studying and practicing the occult also have “schools” in the astral realms where they teach and learn doctrines that are specific to their group.
+○ Important to Note: Those studying and practicing the occult also have “schools” in the astral realms where they teach and learn occult doctrines that are specific to their group.
+These are the same occult doctrines that the charismatic occultist is learning in their “supernatural schools.”

 a.
 Charismatics say the following about the scrolls (sometimes called Books):